fbef0102/Game-Private_Plugin/Plugin_插件/Map_關卡/l4d_all_missions_list/readme.md

 	* Admin types ```!admin``` -> Server Commands -> "List of Maps" -> choose map -> server change map immediately
 	* Player types ```!maplist``` -> call a vote to change map.
 	* Automatically add all official maps and custom maps to menu list, no need to add map manually.
+	* You can add translation for custom maps
 </details>

 * <details><summary>Notice</summary>